 Inside the Antarctic Huts of Scott and Shackleton

-STILL LIFE, the exhibition, is a visual and sensory experience that takes the viewer inside the historic huts of heroic polar explorers Captain Robert Falcon Scott and Sir Ernest Shackleton.
+STILL LIFE, the exhibition, is a unique visual and sensory experience that takes the viewer inside the historic huts of heroic polar explorers Captain Robert Falcon Scott and Sir Ernest Shackleton.

-STILL LIFE @ AUCKLAND MUSEUM 2014
+STILL LIFE @ Auckland Museum 2014

-The Antarctic Heritage Trust has partnered with Auckland Museum and Auckland Tourism, Events and Economic Development, to create a new exhibition based around Jane Ussher’s evocative series of STILL LIFE images.
+The Antarctic Heritage Trust partnered with Auckland Museum and Auckland Tourism, Events and Economic Development to create a new exhibition based around Jane Ussher’s evocative series of STILL LIFE images.
 Standing at the heart of the exhibition was the STILL LIFE immersive experience.

-STILL LIFE @ ICEFEST 2012
+STILL LIFE @ IceFest 2012